More pages in this section

 - Students have access to a culturally safe space where guidance and support is provided.

-- Students are invited to seek assistance and support through the Aboriginal & Torres Strait Islander Program Leader, Indigenous Support Officers, Journey 2 Jobs Project Officer, Indigenous Teacher Aides, Pastoral Leaders, Student Support workers and all staff of the College.
+- Students are invited to seek assistance and support through the Indigenous and Multicultural Program Leader, Teacher Aides, Pastoral Leaders and all staff of the college.

 Contact